A Canadian Guide to Finding the Best eCommerce Platform Software

 Why Go With An eCommerce Platform?

 eCommerce software will save you so much time and spare you the aggravation of trying to learn and do everything yourself.
-When comparing the expense, make sure you factor in your time (both learning and executing), hiring experts, buying a store template, added security like SSL Certificates and scanning, etc.
+When comparing the expense with DIY plus regular hosting, make sure you factor in your time (both learning and executing), hiring experts, buying a store template, added security like SSL Certificates and scanning, etc.

 If you’re relatively new to online business, you’ll find the customer support provided by the top eCommerce platform providers will be a lot more helpful than most website hosting customer services.
 Online retail software or SaaS providers specialize in eCommerce and you’ll need that level of expertise as you navigate your way through doing business online.
 In fact, their success relies heavily on your success, so they have a vested interest in helping you succeed.